-- a. the financial report of Defence Force Credit Union Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the company's financial position as at 30 June 2010 and of their performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - b.
-The financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- a. the financial report of Defence Force Credit Union Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the company's financial position as at 30 June 2011 and of their performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.